Valafi/UE5-Style-Guide/README.md

 **[⬆ Back to Top](#table-of-contents)**

+## 4. C++ <a name="cpp"></a>

+### Follow the Epic C++ Coding Standard <a name="cpp--follow-coding-standard"></a>

+The [Epic C++ Coding Standard](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine) is Epic's style guide for C++ in Unreal Engine projects.
+Most of the general ideas within it can be applied to blueprint as well.

+Make sure you're well versed in Epic's C++ style if you plan to make engine contributions.

-## 3. Blueprints <a name="blueprints"></a>
+## 5. Blueprints <a name="blueprints"></a>

 This section will focus on Blueprint classes and their internals.
-When possible, style rules conform to [Epic's Coding Standard](https://docs.unrealengine.com/latest/INT/Programming/Development/CodingStandard).
+When possible, style rules conform to [Epic's Coding Standard](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine).

 Remember: Blueprinting badly bears blunders, beware!
 (Phrase by [KorkuVeren](http://github.com/KorkuVeren))